CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; &ensp; &ensp; (ii)  Attestation by a person duly authorized by the Initial Development Team that the conditions of this section are satisfied; and

-&ensp; &ensp; &ensp; &ensp; (iii)  The website where disclosure required under paragraph (b) may be accessed.
+&ensp; &ensp; &ensp; &ensp; (iii)  The website or publicly accessible hash link (such as IPFS) where disclosure required under paragraph (b) may be accessed.

 &ensp; &ensp; &ensp; &ensp; (iv)  An email address at which the Initial Development Team can be contacted.

-&ensp; &ensp; &ensp; &ensp; (v)  To the extent the network allows it, this notice of reliance may be provided in the code of the token itself as a boolean or string statement of reliance that immutably links to website or IPFS hash that provides this disclosure.
-This reliance written in the Token would provide notice to all parties using the blockchain reliance is being made by the Intitial Development Team on this Safe Harbor.
+&ensp; &ensp; &ensp; &ensp; (v)  To the extent the network allows it, this notice of reliance may be provided in the code of the token itself as a boolean or string statement of reliance that immutably links to website or publicly accessible hash link that provides this disclosure.
+This reliance written in the Token would provide notice to all parties using the blockchain that reliance is being made by the Intitial Development Team on this Safe Harbor.

 &ensp; &ensp; (2)  A notice of reliance must be filed with the Commission in electronic format through the Commission’s Electronic Data Gathering, Analysis, and Retrieval System (EDGAR) in accordance with EDGAR rules set forth in Regulation S-T.